jsd1710/SER222-S14-ChainingExercise/README.md

 #Instructions

+1. (recommended) Add java docstrings to each method.
+ASK if it seems unclear.
+2. (required) Implement the methods that are incomplete (have TODO comments)
+3. (assumed) Test your code before submitting it (always do that!)

+#Submission
 1. Create a personal account on bitbucket *with your @ asu.edu email*
 2. Fork this repo (click the 'Fork' button at the top, it _may_ look like a '...' button).
 Make it PRIVATE.
 3. Invite @ser222-grader to your PRIVATE repo